corpus-christi/corpus-christi/doc/develop.md

 Windows additional downloads:

   - The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-    + Note, downloading from the Microsoft store works well.
+    + Note that downloading from the Microsoft store works well.

 _About Bash_: These instructions assume that you use a `bash` shell.
 If you are using Windows command line